-This track consists of technical presentations focused on creation and management of model based best practices for design, production, and support engineering.
+This domain area consists of technical presentations focused on creation and management of model based best practices for design, production, and support engineering.
 Subjects include (but are not limited to) 3D MBD, factory floor modeling, process modeling, quality statistical analysis, and failure mode analysis/prediction, focusing on the interoperability of data from one lifecycle state to the next.

-Attending this track gives you a unique opportunity to see the innovative solutions being deployed across the industry, build your Model Based Engineering peer network and have open discussions about the tactical issues of operating in a heterogeneous world.
+Attending gives you a unique opportunity to see the innovative solutions being deployed across the industry, build your Model Based Engineering peer network and have open discussions about the tactical issues of operating in a heterogeneous world.

 Note: There will be three focus areas covered on three separate days: 3d Model Based Definition, Model Based Production Engineering, and Model Based Support Engineering.

-The goal of the Emergent Technology track is to define and demonstrate industry transformation as a function of partnering, business alignment and co-product innovation through the integrated use of emergent technology.
+The goal of the Emergent Technology domain is to define and demonstrate industry transformation as a function of partnering, business alignment and co-product innovation through the integrated use of emergent technology.
 A key focus of this track is on the use of Emergent Technology to fully enable industry transformation in the following areas:

 §Identification and introduction of Emergent Technology related to Product Data Interoperability (Examples: Internet of Things, Artificial Intelligence, Machine Learning, Information Security, Quantum Computing, etc.)